pantheon-systems/documentation/source/content/guides/upgrade-drupal-8-ic-to-drupal-9.md

 You must be on Drupal 8 and using Integrated Composer to use this guide.
 You can confirm that Integrated Composer is set up by checking that your site has the [Pantheon drupal-composer-managed repo](https://github.com/pantheon-upstreams/drupal-composer-managed) in its upstream.

-Confirm the site requirements in the sections below before upgrading to Drupal 9.
+Confirm the site requirements in the sections below before upgrading to drupal:latest.

 ### Verify the Repository